altmp/altv-docs/articles/changelogs/index.md

 > - IColShape.IsVehicleIn was deprecated, use IColShape.IsEntityIn instead
 > - ICheckpoint.IsPlayerIn was deprecated, use ICheckpoint.IsEntityIn instead
 > - ICheckpoint.IsVehicleIn was deprecated, use ICheckpoint.IsEntityIn instead
+> - All entity async methods, and AltAsync async methods except for entity creation ones were deprecated.
+Use async entities instead.
+For more info see Async article in C# docs
+> - AltInteractions Trigger method did trigger all types at once.
+Now, there's a TriggerAll method for that.
 > ```

 ### <span style="color: red;">Breaking changes</span>